logo

 The only solution then is to resize (sleeve) either a 7/8" bore MC or the oversized 3/4" Roadstar unit to the correct original size to accept original seals.
 Unfortunately, 3/4" bore master cylinders and original pistons are no longer available.

 For this reason, I have been working with an expert in this field to reproduce the correct pistons along with a solution to the pushrod issue.
 Re-sleeving the original style master cylinder with the correct seals and pistons will greatly improve and simplify installing the disc brake conversion.
-As significant is the fact that while Moss sells replacement 7/8" (only) master cylinders for $400, setting up the existing master cylinder to 3/4" bore will only run $120 (same as a 7/8 re-sleeve), plus the cost* of the pistons.
 You may choose to do one or both bores.
 So, your only additional cost is the replacement piston.
 Keep in mind: combining 3/4" and 7/8" seals will require two seal kits as kits come in pairs.

 Below are a couple pictures to clarify the differences.